 Staying Asleep and/or Falling Into Phase 2

-As we already covered, waking up in the middle of the night to a calm wakeful rest is pretty normal but fully waking up (both mentally and physically) isn’t quite as normal, nor is the inability to fall back asleep.
+As we already covered, waking up in the middle of the night to a calm wakeful rest period is pretty normal but fully waking up (both mentally and physically) isn’t quite as normal, nor is the inability to fall back asleep.
 This shouldn’t happen on a regular basis and when it does it can be due to a few things…

 Waking in the middle of the night is common and normal but often the multitude of stresses and responsibilities we carry the burden of can quickly rev us out of the quiet, wakeful, restful mid sleep and into a more fully awake and physiologically active state.
-Worrying about work, deadlines, money, family and other things (such as falling back to sleep) can break turn a normal mid sleep wake into a full awakening very quickly.
+Worrying about work, deadlines, money, family and other things (such as falling back to sleep) can turn a normal mid sleep wake into a full awakening very quickly.

 The other mid sleep disruption stems from physiological issues such as blood sugar, urination, sleep apnea and light sensation.
-People with blood sugar issues will often wake in the middle of the night as a result of low blood sugar and the subsequent hormones that release stored glucose to fuel the body that perceives a light stress.
+People with blood sugar issues will often wake in the middle of the night as a result of low blood sugar and the subsequent hormones that release stored glucose to fuel the body that perceives a moderate stress.
 Similarly, people with poor urinary systems that wake to go to the bathroom often are awakened by the physical act of getting out of bed and going to the bathroom.
 Sleep apnea and other breathing disorders alarm the body and the release of stress hormones quickly wake the body out of the quiet mid sleep.
 Finally, seeing light (particularly white and or/overhead light) will stimulate the brain to start the full waking process, making it more difficult to fall asleep again.

 Another post in and of itself is the quality of sleep one gets each night.
 Both from a brain and body perspective, several factors influence how well we sleep and they all play a role in if/how we wake up in the middle of the night and how we feel in the morning after waking and throughout the day.
 One of the more important things to keep in mind about sleep quality (until I can explore further) is that going to bed earlier stimulates better quality of sleep and therefore increases the likelihood of mid sleep.

-If we don’t transition into sleep well, get to bed early enough, sleep well, wake up too much during the night, get up too early or simply get enough time in bed we will not wake up well.
-How we feel in the morning is a good indication of how normal our sleep was on a given night and how we feel on a daily basis is a good indication at how normally we are sleeping in general.
+If we don’t transition into sleep well, get to bed early enough, sleep well, wake up too much during the night, get up too early or simply don’t get enough time in bed we will not wake up well.
+How we feel in the morning is a good indication of how normal our sleep was on a given night (or last couple nights) and how we feel on a daily basis is a good indication at how normally we are sleeping in general.
 If we don’t practice good sleep hygiene we might be able to get by but we won’t feel or function optimally.

 Sleep Hygiene Program